MrFincher/git-hook-puller/README.md

 # Usage
 ### setup server
-create a `config.yaml` file in the same folder as the executable which contains:
+create a `config.yaml` file in the same folder as the executable and specify:
-- the *port* to listen for webhook requests on in the first line as `port`
+- the *port* to listen for webhook requests on as `port`
 - a *secret key* for hashing in the second line as `secret`
+- the `repos` for each repository:
-- in the following lines: `repos`, followed by the *repository name* along with the *local path to cloned repo* as `path` and the *event type* (push or release) as `event`.
+  - the *repository name*
+  - the *local path to cloned repo* as `path`
+  - and the *event type* (push or release) as `event`.
-- optionally, the command to be executed after updating the repository as `setupCmd`.
+  - optionally, the command to be executed after updating the repository as `setupCmd`

 ##### Example:
 ```